DreymaR/BigBagKbdTrixPKL/Layouts/Graphite/README.md

 - [**S**ym(bol)][ErgSym] mods usually prioritize the common <kbd>'"</kbd> (Apostrophe/Quote) and <kbd>-_</kbd> (Hyphen/Underscore) keys.
 - Graphite already moves most of the symbol keys around in its own fashion, so not everyone may want a further Sym mod.
-- As seen below though, the [Gralmak][Gralmk] variant is in itself a Sym (UnSym) mod, making for familiar AngleWideSym combos.
+- As seen below though, the [Gralmak][GmkPKL] variant is in itself a Sym (UnSym) mod, making for familiar AngleWideSym combos.
 - I advise moving the Quote key to be even more accessible.
 Especially if using the `HB` (keymap friendly) variant!
 - For Wide variants, a Sym mod is beneficial.
 I've proposed Graphite WideSym variants similar to my other WideSym layout variants.
 - I prefer the hyphen on the upper row instead of the lower row.
 Seems this is a matter of individual preference.